heigvd-software-engineering/swissimage-vision/docs/infrastructure.md

 `KUBECONFIG`

-The Kubernetes configuration file used by CML.
+The Kubernetes configuration file to access the Kubernetes cluster.

 > [!NOTE]
 > Make sure to set the Kubernetes namespace to yours in the context of the `KUBECONFIG` file.

-`PAT`

-The GitHub personal access token used by CML.
-See [CML Documentation](https://cml.dev/doc/self-hosted-runners#personal-access-token) to create a personal access token.

 #### Self-hosted GitHub Runner